 The consensus-driven approach where the team works together to build a vision around what they’re building and still leaves enough room for each member of the team to participate creatively, is really inspiring and yields us some of the best outcomes we’ve had.

 It is often difficult to fill the Product Owner position.
-The business passion and knowledge may reside in a business expert (sometimes the CEO) who does not have enough time to fully form the Product Backlog, especially in small or young development organizations.
+The business passion and knowledge may exist in a business expert (sometimes the CEO) who does not have enough time to fully manage the Product Backlog, especially in small or young development organizations.
 Any Development Team member may take on any Product Owner work in consultation with the existing Product Owner, or can temporarily fill the Product Owner role in his or her absence.
 The Development Team and ScrumMaster should ensure that such a situation does not persist indefinitely.